 Inversion Method without oil

 Using oil is optional.
-Therefore you can do all the steps you did before, just skip the adding of the oil in the beginning.
+Therefore you can do all the inversion method steps you did before, just skip the adding of the oil in the beginning.
 Make sure that you massage your scalp while you’re in the inverted position!

-Inversion Method with Braids
+Hair with Braids

 Just like you can do the inversion method any other way, you can certainly do it while you have box braids or any other type of protective style you are rocking.
 If you have a style that does not allow you to have contact with your scalp, then do not attempt to do the inversion method.